alciamoncrieffe/Dermatologist--Udacity/README.md

 Place the training, validation, and test images in the data/ folder, at data/train/, data/valid/, and data/test/, respectively.
 Each folder should contain three sub-folders (melanoma/, nevus/, seborrheic_keratosis/), each containing representative images from one of the three image classes.

 You are free to use any coding environment of your choice to solve this mini project!
-In order to rank your results, you need only use a pipeline that culminates in a CSV file containing your test predictions.
+Going forward I would rank the results, using a pipeline that culminates in a CSV file containing the test predictions.

 #### Create a Model
 Use the training and validation data to train a model that can distinguish between the three different image classes.
 (After training, you will use the test images to gauge the performance of your model.)